uc-cdis/gen3-user-data-library/docs/remaining_work.md

   - NOTE: use monkeypatch?
 - tests should probably rearranged, specifically middleware
 - test max items is not bypassed
+- test validation of items against all endpoints
+- add a test that checks that all endpoints have a definition for auth and validation
 ## Auth Work
 -  remember to check authz for /users/{{subject_id}}/user-data-library/lists/{{ID_0}}